Project Background: Energy Poverty at the Roof of the World

 Why This Project Matters for Global Off-Grid Buyers

-The Tibet township installation is a technical reference point for several buyer segments actively searching for off-grid energy solutions:
+The Tibet township installation is a technical reference point for several buyer segments actively searching for solutions:

 Remote government & public infrastructure — Schools, clinics, border posts, and municipal buildings in regions without grid access face identical challenges.
 This project demonstrates that commercial-grade off-grid BESS can operate reliably at government service levels without resident technicians.